eduncan911/mspec/README.md

 * Had to stay simple with Give/When/Then definitions.
 No complex coding.
 * Keep the low syntax noise from the existing Zen package.
-* I had to be able to be free to code specs without implementation details.
+* I had to be able to code specs without implementation details.

 ### No Implementation Details needed

 That last goal above is key.
-I tend to design my code first BDD style by writing entire stories and grand specs.
-In C# land, it's not unheard of me hitting 50 to 100 specs across a single feature and a few different contexts in an hour or two.
-So with this framework, i came up with a simple method name, `NA()` to keep the syntax noise down.
+I tend to design my C# code using Machine.Specifications in true BDD-style by writing entire stories and grand specs.
+In C# land, it's not unheard of me hitting 50 to 100 specs across a single feature and a few different contexts in an hour or two, before writing any code.
+So with this framework, I came up with a simple method name, `NA()`, to keep the syntax noise down.

 Therefore, you are free to code specs with just a little syntax noise: